Policy Breakdown

 Severity: HIGH · Official source

 - Title formatting: Titles must follow Walmart's category-specific templates.
-Keyword stuffing in titles now triggers automatic suppression
+Keyword stuffing in titles can trigger suppression

 - Attribute completeness: Listings missing required attributes (size, color, material, etc.) are deprioritized in search results

-- Content accuracy: Claims like "best seller" or "#1 rated" in descriptions now require documentation or will be flagged
+- Content accuracy: Claims like "best seller" or "#1 rated" in descriptions may require documentation or be flagged

 The Listing Quality Score isn't just a suggestion — it's a ranking factor.
-Sellers who optimize their listings to the new standard are seeing measurably better placement in search.
+Sellers who optimize their listings to Walmart's standard tend to see better placement in search.

 Severity: MEDIUM · Official source